Austin Dog Bite Lawyer

 We’re here when you need us

-If you’ve been injured in a dog bite incident in Austin, you need an experienced dog bite attorney who understands both the law and the local landscape.
-As a trusted dog bite law firm serving Austin and the surrounding area, Medina & Medina represents clients throughout Central Texas and is familiar with the Travis County court system.
-Our Austin dog bite lawyers offer free consultations and charge no fee unless we win your case.
+If you’ve been injured in a dog bite incident in Austin, you need an attorney who understands both the law and the local landscape.
+Medina & Medina represents clients throughout Central Texas and is familiar with the Travis County court system.
+Our Austin team offers free consultations and charges no fee unless we win your case.

 - Familiarity with Austin courts, judges, and local legal procedures